ritik-k/ipl_analysis/README.md

-# Indian Premier League Data Aanalysis
+# Indian Premier League Data Analysis

 ### As a cricket fan and a Data Science enthusiast I decided to perform some Data Analysis on IPL data from 2008 - 2017.
 Since the 2020 IPL season has been postponed and everyone is getting IPL blues, I decided it would be a good idea to look at some IPL statistics in a different way.
 The dataset has been sourced from [kaggle](https://www.kaggle.com/manasgarg/ipl/data).
 The dataset contains IPL match data from 2008 - 2017.